 Responsible Raw Material Procurement Policy

-JBS is one of the world’s most advanced companies in monitoring the livestock industry supply chain.
-To guarantee the origin of its raw materials, the Company has a modern system for monitoring suppliers in the Amazon Biome that uses satellite imagery and geo-referenced data.
+To guarantee the source of its raw materials, the Company has a modern supplier monitoring system that uses several public data bases, satellite imagery and geo-referenced data.
 JBS also checks out information from government bodies to vouch for the compliance of its direct cattle suppliers and to ensure that they abide by the strict socioenvironmental criteria contained in its Responsible Raw Material Procurement Policy.

-The system checks whether or not the farms are located in areas of illegal deforestation, on indigenous lands or environmental conservation units; do not use forced labor; and/or there are no environmental embargoes.
-Monitoring, which takes place daily, uses current data of around 60,000 registered suppliers distributed across an area of 540,000 square kilometers in the Amazon region – equivalent to the size of Germany.
+The system checks that the farms are not located in areas of deforestation, on indigenous lands or environmental conservation units; do not use forced labor; are not under environmental embargoes; not located in quilombola areas; and/or not accused of heinous crimes.
+Daily monitoring of 100% of the suppliers draws on current data on around 78,000 registered suppliers distributed across an area of 920,000 square kilometers throughout Brazil - equivalent to three times the size of Italy.

-Upon identifying farms that are not compliant with one or more of the established socioenvironmental criteria, the system automatically blocks that property’s registration, making it impossible for it to engage in any transactions with the Company until the situation has been regularized.
-Since its implementation, the system has already blocked over 11,000 farms in Brazil.
+Upon identifying farms that are not compliant with one or more of the established socioenvironmental criteria the system automatically blocks that property’s registration, making it impossible for it to engage in any transactions with the company until the supplier has regularized the situation.
+Since its implementation, the system has already blocked more than 12,000 farms in Brazil.

 JBS does not purchase from those involved with: